Careers at HSBC

 To illustrate your enthusiasm and suitability for the role, have some carefully selected examples to display why you would be a great fit.
 Keep the HSBC core values in mind and ensure you back up your examples.
 Using the STAR (situation, task, action, result) method can be helpful to keep your responses focused.

-2) Keep the HSBC core values in mind – To align yourself with the company and job role, you should try to display possession of the HSBC core values throughout – from online application to assessment centre interview.
+To align yourself with the company and job role, you should try to display possession of the HSBC core values throughout – from online application to assessment centre interview.
 Aim to display your curious mind, ability to listen and incorporate new perspectives and ways of working, capability to work collaboratively, sense of responsibility and drive to deliver quality results.

-3) Get your contribution to group exercises right – This doesn't mean ensuring everything you say is correct - in fact, offering up an idea that is rebutted, reconsidering and then coming back with an adapted approach displays ingenuity and resilience.
+This doesn't mean ensuring everything you say is correct - in fact, offering up an idea that is rebutted, reconsidering and then coming back with an adapted approach displays ingenuity and resilience.
 It is important to ensure you get the balance right between displaying your own skills and listening to others.
 HSBC will be looking for individuals who are able to work well within a team, encouraging and bringing out the best in their colleagues.
 Remember that these individuals are rarely the loudest voices.

-4) See the interview as two-way exchange – View your interview not as an interrogation, but as the conversation it is intended to be.
+View your interview not as an interrogation, but as the conversation it is intended to be.
 This mindset will help you to relax and sell yourself and your skills naturally and instinctively.
 Remember, the recruitment process is a chance to fully determine whether HSBC is the right company for you – so if there are any questions you would like to ask about process, work focus or opportunities, don't be afraid to ask the senior manager or partner conducting your interview.